zalf-rpm/monica-documentation/How-to-run-HPC-MONICA.md

 ### Running a single server in **Pipeline** mode

-A single server can also be started in **pipeline** mode, which means that the server will accept requests on one port but send the request to clients connected to another (the output) port.
+A single server can also be started in **pipeline** mode, which means that the server will accept requests on one port but send the result to clients connected to another (the output) port.
 To do that you start MONICA with

 ```dos
 C:\> monica-zmq-server -bi -i tcp://*:6666 -bo -o tcp://*:7777